NVIDIA/deepops/docs/deepops/configuration.md

 For example, you may choose to:

-- Enable or disable optional features, such as installing a container registry;
+- Enable or disable optional features, such as installing a container registry
-- Change the version of software being installed, such as the Slurm version;
+- Change the version of software being installed, such as the Slurm version
 - Or change the download URL used for a software install, if you want to point to a different mirror

 However, unless you're developing changes to DeepOps itself, you should never have to make changes *outside your configuration directory*.
 (If you do, that's a sign that we haven't made our playbooks configurable enough, and you should open an issue or PR to fix that!)

 Ideally, we expect that all customizations for a specific cluster should be made in the configuration directory for that cluster.
+There are a few exceptions to this in the [example workloads directory](../../workloads), but in most cases it should be possible to copy these to your config directory to manage with the rest of your configuration.

 ## Modifying the Ansible inventory